7wei/shareuhack/_posts/how-to-get-pmp-2021/index.md

 Among them, it is worth mentioning that you will need to fill in the project experience when registering for the exam.
 You can refer to PMI's [Your PMP Application Checklist](https://www.pmi.org/-/media/pmi/documents/public/pdf/certifications/your-pmp-application-checklist.pdf?v=598ade6b-8bd6-4ef5-a7d6-1d363a2b93d0), as a basis for data preparation.

 If you are sure you want to get a PMP license, We suggest joining a paid member after registering an account.
 You will need to pay a membership fee of US$129/year and a one-time application fee of US$10.
-The main advantage is that the exam fee for members is US It’s $405 instead of US$555 for non-members.
+The main advantage is that the exam fee for members is the US It’s $405 instead of US$555 for non-members.
 In fact, it’s a bit less expensive to add members.
 In addition, the most important point is that members can download the pdf file of the PMBOK® Guide for free.

 ## What has changed in the 2021 PMP exam?
 Why?

-Because the role of the project manager and the way and thinking of project management have evolved over time.
+Because the role of the project manager and the way and thinking of project management has evolved over time.

-PMI will continue to observe and analyze the work content and methods of the project manager, and review whether the knowledge content of the exam is out of date and needs to be updated.
-For example, PMI wants to emphasize agile management more than the previous version, which only focused on predictive waterfall, and this is also reflected in the updated version of the exam.
+PMI will continue to observe and analyze the work content and methods of the project manager and review whether the knowledge content of the exam is out of date and needs to be updated.
+For example, PMI wants to emphasize agile management more than the previous version, which only focused on the predictive waterfall, and this is also reflected in the updated version of the exam.

 The old version of the exam content is more limited to the project cycle of project management.
 The new version of the exam content will focus on the following three domains: